UTS-eResearch/hpc_utilisation/README.md

 Now edit `check_utilisation.py` and fill in the required parameters for your site i.e. the `from_email` and the `mail_server` settings.

-Now you should be able to run the utilisation script:
+Now you should be able to run the utilisation script from this directory:

     $ ./check_utilisation.py -h
     usage: check_utilisation.py  running|finished|all  [-h] [-u USER] [-e EMAIL]